AMDmi3/reprise/README.md

 - No automatic rebuilds of dependencies.
 - No support for workdir preservation and interactive mode.
 - No support for custom `make.conf` injection.
-- No support for options.
+- No support for manually setting options.
-- No support for ccache.
-- No support for build as user.

 ## Requirements